top of page

 • No Commutes: Saves employees hours daily, reducing stress and environmental impact.

-• Health & Family Thrive: Flexible schedules support mental health and caregiving needs.
+• Family Life: Flexible schedules support ongoing caregiving needs.

 • Work Beyond the Home Office: Employees can be creative and innovative from anywhere.